mcvm-launcher/mcvm/docs/docs/plugins/plugins/modrinth_api.md

-# Modrinth
+# Modrinth API
-ID: `modrinth`
+ID: `modrinth_api`

-The Modrinth plugin adds simple commands to interact with the Modrinth API.
+The Modrinth API plugin adds simple commands to interact with the Modrinth API.

 ## Usage
 ### Commands